French Basque Country: Economy

 The Northern Basque Country has 29,759 companies, 107 companies for 1,000 inhabitants and an annual growth of 4.5% (between 2004 and 2006).

 66.2% of companies are in the tertiary sector (services), 14.5% in the secondary sector (manufacturing) and 19.3% in the primary sector (mainly agriculture, agribusiness, fishing and forestry).
 This includes an AOC wine: Irouléguy AOC.

 Although the Northern Basque Country is part of the Pyrénées-Atlantiques for most administrative entities, it does have its own Chamber of Commerce (the CCI Bayonne-Pays-Basque) and a distinct economy with a pole of competences around the boardsports industry including companies such as Quiksilver and Volcom based on the Basque Coast.

+Air travel for the region is served by Biarritz Airport which provides direct routes to other parts of France and some European destinations.
+However, other nearby airports are located on both sides of France-Spain border such as San Sebastián Airport, Pamplona Airport, Bilbao Airport, Pau Pyrénées Airport, and Bordeaux Airport are also used by air travellers from the region.